aaronaranda/AWS-Free-Tier-Launcher/README.md

 to mess with the CLI.

-This is likely not the most efficient way to do it, since `jq` has to parse through so much JSON, and I'm sure something like this already exists, however I feel like there a lot of potential for this tool.
+This is likely not the most efficient way to do it, since `jq` has to parse through so much JSON, and I'm sure something like this already exists, however I feel like there is a lot of potential for this tool.

 ### Dependencies
 * [**`jq`**](https://stedolan.github.io/jq/) - lightweight and flexible command-line JSON processor.